About Graded Assignments

 "Will my advisor grade my course as well as my discussions and assignments?"

-The high school advisor will maintain a gradebook and prepare quarter grades for the teaching-parents to review for students enrolled in a Live Class with Graded Discussions and Graded Assignments or a One-on-One Guided Course.
-These courses are designed to assist students and families in their homeschooling, not supersede parental authority, so the ultimate grade that teaching-parents report for transcripts is to be determined by the teaching-parents.
+The live classes offered by St. Thomas Aquinas Academy are designed to assist students and families in their homeschooling, not supersede parental authority, so the ultimate grade that teaching-parents report for transcripts is to be determined by the teaching-parents.
 Teaching-parents may take the recommended quarter grades as the final grades for the transcripts or they may adjust the grades based on extra credit assignments and special changes they made in their home for their child during the course of the semester.
 For instance, if a student is enrolled for assignment grading and the teaching-parents ask their child to only focus on submitting the essential assignments to the advisor for grading, with the teaching-parents taking charge of grading all the minor assignments (perhaps even changing the quantity or format of the minor assignments), then the teaching-parents will want to take the grades from the advisor, and fill in the grades that the computer and advisor show as "not submitted/zero" with their own assignment grades in order to calculate the final quarter grade.

 "Do we have to turn in every assignment?"

 Students that are determined to earn an "A" for the quarter from their high school advisor will want to turn in every assignment and make sure to complete everything listed in the course's gradebook with strong scores.
-Students that want to use the LIVE or GUIDED classes as a way to help organize their study of the semester's material, but need more flexibility because of illness, special circumstances, or family plans, are encouraged to focus their efforts on studying the course material, participating in the quizzing and discussions, and turning in at least the essential assignments.
+Students that want to use the live classes as a way to help organize their study of the semester's material, but need more flexibility because of illness, special circumstances, or family plans, are encouraged to focus their efforts on studying the course material, participating in the quizzing and discussions, and turning in at least the essential assignments.
 When the latter approach is taken, students will need to look to their teaching-parents for a final quarter grade.
 Students that have a very busy personal schedule, or expect frequent interruptions to the semester, or have other unique circumstances that will prevent them from submitting assignments on time during the semester, are likely to find the Live Class with Graded Discussions option the best fit for the semester.
 In the Live Class with Graded Discussions option, students will participate in the class discussions and in the weekly quizzes, but written assignments will be graded by the teaching-parents and the quarter grades will be issued by the teaching-parents.

 "Can I turn in a different kind of assignment instead of the one described in the STAA Study Guide?"